 - unwelcome or unnecessary and offensive touching, such as assault, battery, kissing, hugging, patting, rubbing, groping, pinching, or brushing up against;

 - staring, leering, gesturing, whistling, impeding, or blocking movement;

 - pressure to spend time with a professor/teaching assistant/staff member/other student outside the academic setting, to get intimately involved or asked personal questions of sexual nature that make a student feel uncomfortable; and

 - asking a student directly for sexual favors in exchange for a better/passing grade, assignment, or a favorable recommendation (quid pro quo).

 Students who are sexually harassed can be confused, worried, or angry.
 They may have questions on how to handle the situation.
 They may fear retaliation.
 Many are worried that they are to blame for the situation.

 If a student complains of sexual harassment, as a responsible employee, you must report to the Title IX coordinator.

 - Take the report seriously.

 - Inform the student that you cannot ensure confidentiality.
 Once an agent of the University knows about the existence of potential sexual harassment, our institution is officially “on notice.”
-Faculty and staff are required reporters and should contact Institutional Equity/Title IX.
+Faculty and staff are required reporters and should contact Equal Opportunity Compliance and Title IX.

 - Validate the student’s feelings and experience.